baradi09/eazyctrl/README.rst

 Notes on concurrent access conflicts
 ====================================

-Due to its design, the EasyConfigs protocol can not deal with concurrent access of multiple clients.
+Due to its design, the EasyControls protocol can not deal well with concurrent accesses of multiple clients.
 Especially, reading out a variable/feature is very error-prone as it needs two communications.
 The first communication tells the server, which variable should be queried, while the corresponding variable value is returned during the second communication.
 If between the first and second